Do you need a policy for work social events?

-5 min read | 18 April, 2022 By Aimée Brougham-Chandler
+4 min read | 18 April, 2022 By Aimée Brougham-Chandler

 Everyone's familiar with the concept of the work social event.

 From Christmas parties to BBQs or bowling, it's good to strengthen team bonds & working relationships by spending time together outside of work.
+Plus, it's a good boost for your organisational culture, too.

 As part of your company policy library, you may already have policies that reflect the world we live in, covering things like the use of social media or the use of personal mobile devices at work.
 But if you haven’t considered writing a policy about social events, then it’s probably time you did.

-Why is a social events policy necessary?
+Why is a work social events policy important?

 Simply put, any 'misbehaviour' or actions that aren't in keeping with your company or brand reflect badly on the company.
 Others will form an opinion of your business based on how your employees behave.
 If your staff aren't conducting themselves appropriately in public, then it really doesn’t look good on your organisation.